Wollaton Clock Services - Clock Repair and Restoration Tel: 0115 913 0686

 We collect far more clocks than are actually brought in.
 We also deliver and set up in your home practically every pendulum clock we restore.
 This has proved to be very popular and removes the uncertainty of whether a customer can get the clock running as it should, by themselves.

-When we take a clock in for repair, the customer is given a numbered repair ticket receipt.
-This is followed with a computer generated receipt which includes a picture of the clock and also gives an idea of likely cost.
+When we take a clock or watch in for repair, the customer is given a business card.
+This is followed with a computer generated receipt which includes a picture of the clock or watch and also gives an idea of likely cost and approximate time scale to expect.
+This is usually emailed but can be posted if necessary.
+Sample receipt and sample invoice can be seen at the bottom of the 'Examples of work' page.

-Your clock will be completely stripped down when a better idea of required work can be established.
+Your clock or watch will be completely stripped down when a better idea of required work can be established.

 Usually parts then have an initial clean in ultrasonic tanks for most parts. *Repair work is usually carried out next before finishing the cleaning process and final assembly / testing.